Photo of Tina Andrews (c) Michael Cunningham from his book with George Alexander: "Queens: Portraits of Black Women and

 After New York University where she majored in theater, Tina performed as an actress in over 100 film and television roles including Conrack, starring Jon Voight; Carny starring Jodie Foster; and originated the seminal role of "Valerie Grant" on Days of Our Lives in daytime television's first interracial romance.
 But it was the role of Kunta Kinte's girlfriend "Aurelia" in the acclaimed miniseries Roots which led to an incredible relationship with her literary mentor, author Alex Haley.
 Together they collaborated on the PBS miniseries, Alex Haley's Great Men of African Descent.
 It led to Tina's' first script sale to Colombia Pictures.

 Tina has been a guest on Oprah; CBS This Morning; Frontline (PBS) and more.
 She has lectured on writing at New York University, University of Southern California, UCLA, Indiana University and the University of North Carolina.
-She serves on the board of directors of the Writers Guild Foundation, the famed Southampton Cultural Center; and on the advisory board of Highways Performance Space in the acclaimed 18th St. Arts Complex in Santa Monica, CA.
+She serves on the board of directors of the Writers Guild Foundation, the famed Southampton Cultural Center; and on the advisory board of Highways Performance Space in Santa Monica, CA.

 Tina has directed the Pulitzer Prize-winning play, Clybourne Park by Bruce Norris, and Venus in Fur by David Ives at the renowned Guild Hall Theater in East Hampton.
 Her play, The Mistress of Monticello--which she also directed--based on her award-winning CBS miniseries, had a successful run at the Southampton Cultural Center.
 Additionally, Tina directed her one-woman show: Coretta: Promise to The Dream, in which she starred as Coretta Scott King at the Southampton Cultural Center, where she is a Playwright-in-Residence.
 Miss Andrews has also been named an "Associated Artist" at The Playground Theatre in London where she will be presenting her plays "Across the Pond."

 Among many other accolades throughout her career, Tina had been named one of 50 To Watch by Variety.

 Tina divides her time between New York, Los Angeles and London.